B-Mustansir/EdictAI_Hackout/README.md

    pip install -r requirements.txt --no-cache-dir
    ```

+4. Update sample_config.json with your credentials and rename it to config.json

-4. Start the development server:
+5. Start the development server:
    ```bash
    python manage.py runserver
    ```